meshapi/grpc-api-gateway/docs/reference/grpc/streaming.md

 ### 2. WebSockets

-WebSockets is a communication protocol providing full-duplex communication channels over a single TCP connection.
-It allows real-time data transfer between clients and servers with low latency, enabling interactive web applications such as live chat, streaming, and multiplayer games.
+WebSockets is a communication protocol that provides full-duplex communication channels over a single TCP connection.
+It enables real-time data transfer between clients and servers with low latency, making it ideal for interactive web applications such as live chat, streaming, and multiplayer games.
 WebSockets are initiated through an HTTP handshake and then upgraded to a persistent connection, facilitating efficient data exchange.

-While WebSocket sounds like an ideal choice for streaming, there are some common limitations and challenges of using WebSockets:
+While WebSockets offer significant advantages for streaming, there are several limitations and challenges to consider:

-* __Scalability__: Managing a large number of concurrent WebSocket connections can be resource-intensive and complex, requiring robust server infrastructure and load balancing strategies.
+* __Scalability__: Managing a large number of concurrent WebSocket connections can be resource-intensive and complex, requiring robust server infrastructure and effective load balancing strategies.

-* __Network Issues__: WebSocket connections can be susceptible to interruptions due to network instability, requiring efficient reconnection strategies to maintain a seamless user experience.
+* __Network Issues__: WebSocket connections can be prone to interruptions due to network instability, necessitating efficient reconnection strategies to maintain a seamless user experience.

-* __Security__: Ensuring secure WebSocket communication involves implementing measures such as encryption (TLS/SSL), authentication, and protection against common attacks like cross-site WebSocket hijacking.
+* __Security__: Secure WebSocket communication requires implementing encryption (TLS/SSL), authentication, and protection against common attacks such as cross-site WebSocket hijacking.

-* __Browser Compatibility__: While most modern browsers support WebSockets, some older versions may not, necessitating fallback mechanisms like long polling or Server-Sent Events (SSE).
+* __Browser Compatibility__: Although most modern browsers support WebSockets, some older versions do not.
+This necessitates fallback mechanisms like long polling or Server-Sent Events (SSE).

-* __Firewall and Proxy Restrictions__: Some firewalls and proxies may block or interfere with WebSocket traffic, requiring additional configurations to allow WebSocket connections.
+* __Firewall and Proxy Restrictions__: WebSocket traffic can be blocked or interfered with by some firewalls and proxies, requiring additional configurations to ensure proper connections.

-* __Error Handling__: Properly managing and handling errors and edge cases in WebSocket communication is crucial for maintaining application stability and providing a good user experience.
+* __Error Handling__: Effective error management and handling of edge cases in WebSocket communication are essential for maintaining application stability and ensuring a good user experience.

-* __State Management__: Keeping track of client state across WebSocket connections can be challenging, especially in distributed systems or applications requiring high availability and fault tolerance.
+* __State Management__: Tracking client state across WebSocket connections can be complex, especially in distributed systems or applications that require high availability and fault tolerance.

 #### Enabling WebSockets

-To enable the gRPC API Gateway to support a WebSocket interface for your gRPC streaming API while allowing you to choose and manage the technology used for connections, an indirection is employed.
+To enable the gRPC API Gateway to support a WebSocket interface for your gRPC streaming API, you need to provide a custom connection upgrader.
+This allows you to manage the specifics of WebSocket connections, such as authorization, compression, and other concerns.

 By default, the gateway does not include a WebSocket handler.
-You will need to provide a custom connection upgrader that handles message sending and receiving.
-This approach allows you to manage aspects such as authorization, compression, and other WebSocket-specific concerns.
-The gRPC API Gateway functions as a mapping library, not a WebSocket library.
-It is designed to integrate seamlessly with various WebSocket libraries, giving you the flexibility to choose the one that best fits your needs.
+You must supply a custom connection upgrader to handle message sending and receiving.
+This approach gives you control over WebSocket-specific details and ensures the gRPC API Gateway can integrate seamlessly with various WebSocket libraries, allowing you to choose the one that best fits your needs.

 !!! info
     [gorilla/websocket](https://github.com/gorilla/websocket) is a popular Go implementation of